 Including similar matches illuminates a broader scope of related products.
 More data translates into more robust competitive insights, enabling retailers to respond faster and more strategically across their entire target market.

-Stop chasing your tail – deep discounting is a bad investment
+Stop chasing your tail – deep retail discounting is a bad investment

 The promise of a large influx of new customers can be tempting.
 However, it has become clear to many retailers that deep discounting is not the magic bullet some hoped it would be.
 You don’t need look any further than the daily deal sites (whose entire business model is predicated on discounted products and services) to see this is true.